 Introducing a competitive compensation and benefits plan is one of the best ways to support your global expansion.
 You can ensure that you meet Namibia’s compensation laws and statutory benefits requirements, and you’ll attract higher-caliber employees.
 If you’re worried about retention rates, remember that providing more than the minimum will help you show employees you care about their health and happiness.

 Despite the importance of compensation and benefits, many companies don’t have the time to source benefits and compensate employees.
 That’s where Globalization Partners can help.
 We offer Namibia compensation and benefits outsourcing services to customers who use our Namibia infrastructure.
 Our team will help you work faster without worrying about the hassles of compliance.

 Namibia Compensation Laws

-Namibia’s compensation laws include a fixed minimum wage for domestic workers at N $9.03 an hour.
+Namibia’s compensation laws include fixed minimum wage rates for certain sectors and job types.
 Although guaranteed and performance-based bonuses are common in Namibia, they are not required.
 You are, however, required to compensate employees for any overtime according to their employment contract.

 Guaranteed Benefits in Namibia